-Disability.gov – Information on government benefits, civil rights, education, employment, health, housing, technology, transportation, and more (U.S. government website).
+Disability.gov is no longer available.
+Many of these resources, covering benefits, civil rights, community life, education, and employment, are now linked at the U.S. Department of Labor [NEW!].
+See also Federal ADA and Disability Resources [NEW!], Disability Assistance [NEW!], and Disability Benefits Q&A [NEW!].
 The ADA (Americans with Disabilities Act) Home Page includes an introduction to the ADA, plus design standards, business requirements, links to other Federal Agencies with ADA responsibilities, and more (U.S. Department of Justice).
 The N.J.
-Division of Disability Services – Primarily serves people who have become disabled as adults, whether through illness or injury, but also has a toll free hotline (1-888-285-3036) providing information and referral assistance for people with any type of disability.
+Division of Disability Services primarily serves people who have become disabled as adults, whether through illness or injury, but also has a toll free hotline (1-888-285-3036) providing information and referral assistance for people with any type of disability.

 Call 2-1-1 when you need to find state or local resources to address urgent needs or everyday concerns, including health & mental health services, food banks, shelter, rental or utility assistance, adult day care, Meals on Wheels, transportation, childcare, crisis intervention services, job training, education, and more.
 2-1-1 is free, confidential, multi-lingual, confidential, TTY accessible, and available 24/7.
 Specialists will guide callers to the most helpful available resources.
 Visit the website for more information.
 NOTE : 2-1-1 calls are generally toll-free; however, if you are calling 2-1-1 from your cell phone, please check with your cell phone service provider first to find out whether you will be charged for the call.
 You can also reach 2-1-1 by dialing 877-652-1148.
 (United Way, in partnership with the State of New Jersey)